Why AI Training Work Still Needs Expert Intelligence for Frontier Models

 The work usually pays well because specialized validation work requires analytical thinking and domain expertise.
 You need to understand what makes patterns meaningful rather than coincidental, which requires more sophistication than basic labeling tasks.

-In transfer learning, you ensure the knowledge actually transfers effectively when models trained on one domain are moved to another.
-You might verify whether an imaging model trained on X-rays correctly interprets MRI scans or whether sentiment analysis trained on product reviews works for social media posts.
+You verify whether knowledge actually transfers effectively when models move from one domain to another.
+You might check whether an imaging model trained on X-rays correctly interprets MRI scans or whether sentiment analysis trained on product reviews works for social media posts.

 You need cross-domain knowledge and critical thinking because mistakes carry heavier consequences when models operate outside their original training environment.